 It is possible to travel to Bilbao by bus or train from Madrid.
 Train schedules can be

 found (in English) on the Spanish Rail web-site

 How do I get home from

 Santiago de Compostela?

-Alternatively, you can fly from Santiago Airport to Madrid and from there
+You can fly from Santiago Airport to Madrid (or take a

-get a connection to most cities.
-Trains run from Santiago to
+train)and from there get a connection to most cities.
+Trains run

 What equipment do I need?

 Your luggage is carried by bus for you from hotel to hotel so you only